'Until you change the way you think about money, wealth will elude you. And the lottery mentality won't fix it...'

 “I’d have been better off broke”

-Look, I know there are people who are unpublicized who are doing fine with their winnings, but the vast majority are simply not ready for that kind of wealth.
+I'm sure there are people unpublicized who are doing fine with their winnings, but the vast majority are simply not ready for that kind of wealth.
 That’s why they are not wealthy in the first place.

 Yes, money is necessary.
 Money can be a great tool to give you freedom and options.
-But you MUST have a strong WHY as to why you want it and not fall victim to the lottery mentality.
-That mentality can ruin you (as you have already seen).
+But you MUST have a very strong ‘WHY’ as to why you want it and not fall victim to the lottery mentality.
+It can ruin you (as you have already seen).